philipyoon/philipyoon.github.io/index.md

 ##### [Loan Eligibility Classification (Jan 2019)](https://github.com/philipyoon/loan_eligibility_predictor)
 Identifed which customers would be eligible for loans given a dataset.
 Modeled and evaluated performances of logistic regression, SVM, and decision tree classifier using 10 fold cross validation scores.
-Deployed best model with Flask and Heroku so others can easily access them through an API.
-Using F1 performance metrics, logistic regression performed best.
+Deployed the best trained model on a Heroku-hosted app that can be accessed using a basic API.
+Using F1 performance metrics, the logistic regression model performed best.

 <img src="images/loan.png"/>